Filter Infographics:

 Worried about a blip in your HIV levels?
 Find out what causes blips and how to avoid them.

-Meet the team members who help people with HIV stay healthy.
+Meet the members of your care circle who help people with HIV stay healthy.

 Spread the message: HIV isn’t spread through casual contact.
-You can safely shake hands, hug, or share household items with a person living with HIV.
+You can safely shake hands, hug, or share household items with people with HIV.